-3.8 Alignment with national and international initiatives
+3.8Alignment with national and international initiatives

-Good practices for combating land degradation and desertification should be aligned with national initiatives and international guidance from UNCCD and other international frameworks.
+Good practices for combating land degradation and desertification should be aligned with national initiatives and international guidance and frameworks.

 3.9 Respect for human rights

 In developing good practices for land management recognition of both the importance and the universality of human rights should be taken into consideration.
 Examples would include, but are not restricted to: